ericholscher/ericholscher.com/site/blog/2016/mar/15/dont-use-markdown-for-technical-docs.rst

 because Pandoc and other tools won't support your flavor's extensions.

 I think that a lot of people choose Markdown because they think they can migrate to another tool or markup later.
-Markdown is definitely the lowest common demoninator, except that for any reasonably sized set of docs you'll need things that aren't in the basic language.
+Markdown is definitely the lowest common denominator, except that for any reasonably sized set of docs you'll need things that aren't in the basic language.

 **Once you start using markdown flavors,